“I suddenly feel like I have no idea what stage of life I’m in,” Donna told me.

-The word biopsy can strike fear in your heart but remember that a biopsy is often one of the best ways to evaluate a situation.
+The word biopsy may sound scary, but remember that a biopsy is often one of the best ways to evaluate a situation.
 In this case, your provider needs to look at the intrauterine tissue to determine the cause of postmenopausal bleeding.
 The procedure isn’t terribly complicated; often it can be performed right at your gynecologist’s office.
-Sometimes, an endometrial biopsy is also used after a particular type of abnormal Pap test, if there are endometrial cells on the pap, for example.
+Sometimes, an endometrial biopsy is also used after a particular type of abnormal pap test, if there are endometrial cells on the pap, for example.

 How is an endometrial biopsy done and how can I prepare for one?

 The endometrial biopsy is conducted using a small sterile straw (called a pipelle) that moves through the cervix and into the uterus.
 This allows for a sweeping of the inner lining of the uterus and collection of a small tissue sample.
 This sample is sent to a lab for evaluation.
 Though this biopsy takes a little longer than a standard Pap test and may cause some cramps, it’s fairly easy to perform and most women tolerate it well.